wandb/docs/docs/tutorials/monai_3d_segmentation.md

 )
 ```

-Then we loop over the `train_dataset` and `val_dataset` respectively to generate the visualizations for the data samples and populate the rows of the table which we would log to our dashboard.
+Then, loop over the `train_dataset` and `val_dataset` respectively to generate the visualizations for the data samples and populate the rows of the table which to log to the dashboard.

 ```python
 # Generate visualizations for train_dataset